MarktW86/azure-psdocs-processing/azurermps/1.2.9/AzureRM.Resources/New-AzureRmResourceGroupDeployment.md

 ```

 ### -TemplateUri
-Uri to the template file.
+Specifies the URI of a JSON template file.
+This file can be a custom template or a gallery template that is saved as a JSON file, such as by using the Save-AzureRmResourceGroupGalleryTemplate cmdlet.

 ```yaml
 Type: String